panzerdp/dmitripavlutin.com/content/posts/032-handle-undefined/index.md

 There is one small, but annoying trap created by ASI.
 When a newline stands between `return` and the returned expression `return \n expression`, ASI automatically inserts a semicolon before the newline `return; \n expression`.

-What does mean inside a function to have `return;` statement?
+What it does mean inside a function to have `return;` statement?
 The function returns `undefined`.
 If you don't know in detail the mechanism of ASI, the unexpectedly returned `undefined` is misleading.

 For instance, let's study the returned value of `getPrimeNumbers()` invocation: